Radogost2PL/pdf-merging/README.md

 # pdf-merging
-This program was written solely for demostrating my programing skills to recruiters.
+This program was written for demostrating my programing skills to recruiters.

 My skills:
 1. Java 8+